VladOniscenko/challange_week_1/README.md

 Welcome to Horror Adventure, a spine-chilling adventure game where your wits and reflexes will be tested through various mini-games.
 You must conquer these challenges to uncover the secret code needed to crack the final password and escape!
 🕹️ Gameplay Overview

-    Each mini-game you play awards a digit that forms part of a secret password.
+    Each mini-game you play awards a alphabetical letter that forms part of a secret password.
-    The password must be cracked at the end to complete the game and escape the horror.
+    The password must be cracked at the end to complete the game and escape the horror. 💀
-    But beware: Every mini-game gets more challenging as you progress! 💀

 🔑 Mini-Games Included: